robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

-In addition to `defining documentation in the test data`__, documentation of the top-level suite can be given from the command line with the option :option:`--doc (-D)`.
-Underscores in the given documentation are converted to spaces, and it may contain simple `HTML formatting`_.
+In addition to `defining documentation in the test data`__, documentation of the top-level suite can be given from the command line with the option :option:`--doc (-D)` The value can contain simple `HTML formatting`_.

+.. note:: Prior to Robot Framework 3.1, underscores in the value were
+          converted to spaces same way as with the :option:`--name` option.

 __ `Test suite name and documentation`_